dangtran47/prompt_lens/README.md

-# Text Translator Chrome Extension
+# Text Translator & AI Assistant Chrome Extension

-A Chrome extension that shows a translation icon when text is selected on any webpage.
+A Chromium-based browser extension that shows an AI assistant icon when text is selected on any webpage, enabling translation and custom LLM interactions.

 ## Setup